van-sprundel/ferrisume/README.md

 A JSON Resume implementation in Rust.

 ## Goal
-The goal of a JSON resume is to be able to store a resume in data and edit the data/theme autonomously and on-the-fly.
-No more battling Word anymore!
+The goal of a JSON resume is to be able have a data-oriented resume, this makes it easy to edit both the data and theme individually.
+No more fighting Word!

 ## Motivation